foundrybot-ca/foundrybot/README.md

 FoundryBot is **atomic**.

-Each build produces a **complete, self-contained platform image** that includes:
+Each build produces a **complete, self-contained platform artifact** that includes:

 - Operating system
-- Networking model
+- Kernel configuration
+- Secure networking fabric
-- Identity and trust
+- Identity and trust model
 - Automation backends
 - Storage primitives
-- Observability foundations
+- Observability and telemetry
-- Recovery artifacts
+- Recovery and rebuild artifacts

-There are no external dependencies required to “finish” the system after boot.
+There are **zero external dependencies** required to complete the system after boot.

 The platform either exists — or it doesn’t.

 ---

+## Dark-Site & Time-Capsule Safe

+FoundryBot is designed to survive **time**, not just outages.

+Everything required to rebuild the platform is **baked into the artifact**:
+- All packages
+- All versions
+- All tooling
+- All orchestration logic

+No live repositories.
+No broken mirrors.
+No abandoned vendors.
+No silent dependency drift.

+> **If your infrastructure explodes five years from now, you can still redeploy it exactly as it was.**

+Your **last successful deployment** becomes your **permanent MTTR anchor** — today, tomorrow, and beyond.

+Burn it to USB.
+Store it in a safe.
+Walk away.

+---

 ## A Reproducible Blank Canvas

-FoundryBot does **not** bake business logic, applications, or environment-specific configuration into the platform.
+FoundryBot does **not** bake business logic, applications, or environment-specific decisions into the platform.

 Instead, it delivers:
 - A hardened, minimal attack-surface base
 - A known-good control plane
-- Deterministic behavior across environments
+- Deterministic behavior across all substrates

 This makes FoundryBot ideal as:
 - A Kubernetes substrate